lciullo/cub3D/README.md

 • `ESC`: Exit the game

 ## Credits
-This project was developed by Clémence Llovio and Lisa Ciullo as part of the curriculum at 42 School.
+This project was developed by Clémence Llovio and Lisa Ciullo as part of the curriculum at 42 School..